First Picture: Package Picture

 A clear image of the package label helps verify the correct package and receiver information.

-Guidelines for handling common delivery issues efficiently.
+Guidelines for handling common delivery issues efficiently, protecting route performance, and maintaining clean proof-of-delivery standards.

 Use these steps to keep your route moving without creating claims.